DeepanrajRaviChandran/42KL_Born2beroot/README.md

  - Windows: %HOMEDRIVE%%HOMEPATH%\VirtualBox VMs\

 - Then, retrieve the signature from the ".vdi" file of your virtual machine in sha1 format.

+## Defense Questions

+- Questions about the operating system you chose.
+- Know the differences between aptitude and apt.
+- The difference between SELinux or AppArmor is.
+- The use of SSH will be tested during the defense by setting up a new account.
+You must therefore understand how it works.
+- During the defense, you will have to create a new user and assign it to a group.
+- During the defense, you will be asked to explain how this script works.
+You will also have to interrupt it without modifying it.
+- During the defense, you will have to justify your choice of the service choosen

 ## Learning & Understanding